 For now, I treat my sinuses by freebasing alternate doses of decongestants and antihistamines.
 Do I want more or less flow?
 And where exactly?

-As I’ve written before, I’ve settled on hydraulics as the primary metaphor for the writing process.
+As I’ve written before, I’ve settled on hydraulic flow as the primary metaphor for the writing process.
 Droughts and deluges.
 Sluicing and mixing.
 Pressure and release.

 For example, whenever I feel a burst of writing beginning to flow through me, I think of the first part of Lord of the Rings, when Sauron's Dark Riders approach the weary hobbits at the Fords of Bruinen.
 Elrond releases the magical cataracts and floods guarding Rivendell.
 The result could be good or bad, depending on which side you’re on.